msherif4/kodo/doxygen/encoder_api.md

 @defgroup encoder_api Encoder API

+The encoder API produces the symbol ID and the encoded symbol.

 These layers implement the following API:
 \code
 // @param symbol_data the memory buffer where the encoded symbol will